rehierl/abstract-properties/12-x-doctree-traversal/_notes.md

 - a distant descendant is subsequent to a child
 - i.e. drop all the descendants of a descendant, then only the child nodes will remain

-# pre-order traversal

-an open question
-- can the pre-order traversal be expressed
-- as iteratively/repeatedly applying a child order?
-- gut feeling says yes ..

 # level-order traversal